Information below last updated in Fall 2014. Please check back soon for 2015 registration dates and election information.

 The county boards of elections will not mail or issue applications or ballots to the voter earlier than 60 days before a general election, 50 days before a statewide primary election, or 30 days before a municipal election.
 Voters may, however, request an application more than 50 days before the election.
 Absentee ballots are not available for in-person pick-up, so you must either request a ballot by mail, email or fax; deliver the Absentee Ballot Request form in person to the county board of elections office; or take advantage of one-stop voting in person (see above).

 Requesting an Absentee Ballot

 You can request an absentee ballot by sending or delivering a completed Absentee Ballot Request form to your county board of elections.
 The form is available here.

 A near relative or legal guardian can request the absentee ballot on your behalf if that person includes their own name, address, phone number, and relationship to you in the request.
 “Near relative” includes a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, or stepchild.

-A ballot request must be received by 5:00 p.m. on October 28, 2014, the last Tuesday before Election Day.
+A ballot request must be received by 5:00 p.m the last Tuesday before Election Day.
 It can be delivered in person, mailed, faxed, or scanned and emailed to your County Board of Elections.